frozeman/feindura-flat-file-cms/plugins/slideShow/README.md

 ### DESCRIPTION
-This plugin creates automatically an gallery from a folder containing images.
-On the first load of the plugin in the website, the images will be resized to the size set in the plugin settings and thumbnails will be created.
+This plugin creates automatically a slide show from a folder containing images.
+On the first load of the plugin in the website, the images will be resized to the size set in the plugin settings.

 ### USAGE
-The imageGallery plugin can be displayed in your website with the showPlugins('imageGallery',$pageId) method from the feindura class (when activated in the page with the $pageId).
+The slideShow plugin can be displayed in your website with the showPlugins('slideShow',$pageId) method from the feindura class (when activated in the page with the $pageId).

 ### STYLING
-To style the imageGallery with css use the ".feinduraPlugin_imageGallery" class.
+To style the slideShow with css use the ".feinduraPlugin_slideShow" class.

 ### ADDITIONAL
 You can also add image captions by placing a "texts.txt" or "captions.txt" in the folder where the images are, with the following format: